Follow the steps below to get connected.

 Before you start your low voltage connection application, you’ll need to gather some information.

-The first three things you should do to prepare are:
+The first four things you should do to prepare are:

-1. Choose a retailer - Your retailer is the company that bills you for your electricity use.
-You will need their details to find or obtain your NMI.
+- Choose a retailer: Your retailer is the company that bills you for your electricity use.
+You will need their details to find or obtain your National Meter Identifier (NMI).

-2. Find or obtain your National Metering Identifier (NMI) - For an existing connection, this unique identifier can be found on your electricity bill.
+- Find or obtain your NMI: For an existing connection, this unique identifier can be found on your electricity bill.
 For new connections, your selected retailer can help you obtain one.

-3. Choose an electrical contractor or Accredited Service Provider (ASP) - Completing a connection application requires technical knowledge.
-Most retail customers must engage expert support to complete an application (see Step 3).
+- Choose an electrical contractor or Accredited Service Provider (ASP) - Completing a connection application requires technical knowledge.
+Most retail customers should engage expert support to complete an application.

 For more detailed information on each of the above steps, refer to our Preparing a low voltage connection application article in our Support pages.